Programs and Classes

 Karma Yoga

-For 15 minutes of each day, each class performs specific cleaning and maintenance tasks.
-This encourages collective responsibility for caring for our spaces, practical skills development, and a co-operative spirit.
+For 15 minutes every day, each class performs specific cleaning and maintenance tasks.
+This encourages the collective responsibility of caring for our spaces, practical skills development, and a co-operative spirit.
+Our intent is to instill in the children an experience of performing selfless actions for the good of others, with humility and understanding its connection to the bigger picture.

 Compassionate Citizenship